 Melanne Mueller has spent virtually a lifetime involved in classical music, with experience encompassing performance, media, marketing and record production.
 As an oboist, she has played with the New York Philharmonic and worked with such luminaries as Erich Leinsdorf and John Corigliano.
 She has created noteworthy media campaigns for such artists as Harry Bicket, Julian Bream, Van Cliburn, Leontyne Price and Michael Tilson Thomas.
 In the recording industry she has held senior positions at BMG and Universal.

 Simon Foster is one the industry’s most highly-regarded A & R men.
-With over 30 years of continuous experience in the music industry, he has held senior positions at EMI and BMG, and was founding Managing Director of Virgin Classics.
+With over 40 years of continuous experience in the music industry, he has held senior positions at EMI and BMG, and was founding Managing Director of Virgin Classics.
 Notably, he signed Nigel Kennedy to EMI, and has created an artistic and award-winning legacy at Avie Records, including recordings by Lorraine Hunt Lieberson, Thomas Zehetmair and Trevor Pinnock.
 At the end of 2017, he retired from day-to-day service at AVIE, but continues in an advisory role.

 During a three-decade career at EMI, Barry McCann produced numerous award-winning recordings for Classics for Pleasure, marketed a string of successful albums ranging from Nigel Kennedy’s Four Seasons to The Beatles Live at the BBC, and developed the best-selling compilation series NOW!
 That’s What I Call Music.
 Latterly, as Managing Director of EMI Classics UK he worked with such artists as Placido Domingo, Karl Jenkins and Sir Paul McCartney.